nicholasmallis/NicholasMallis-MADA-analysis3/README.md

 The exploration.Rmd file explores the data with plots and tables that show descriptive statistics

 The Analysis.Rmd file runs linear and logistic models and explores model fits.

+The Model Evaluation.R script runs evaluations for both the simple and complex models for the categorical outcome.
+It also runs evaluations for both the simple and complex models for the continuous outcome.